-I wanted to walk to fence between something that the average person could really enjoy but maybe a person with ears a little more musically developed would also find interesting.
+I wanted to walk the fence between something that the average person could really enjoy but maybe a person with ears a little more musically developed would also find interesting.

 Q. You perform, produce, arrange, educate.
 At what point in your life did you realize that songwriting and composition were also in your arsenal?

 I had an English teacher in school that was very supportive of my wanting to move into a music career.
 He was also a guitarist and was always telling me that I should write lyrics as well.

 My Grandmother is also an amateur poet and has always been supportive of my writing.